Nonprofits Need to Be on TikTok: Here Are 4 Steps to Thrive

 These are just a few ways for nonprofits to get started.
 TikTok is unlikely to go away anytime soon and is a worthwhile investment of time for nonprofits.
 More and more nonprofit social media teams that are managing Facebook, Instagram, and Twitter, are integrating TikTok into the growing list to help their organizations expand their audience, build awareness, raise money and thrive.

-Stephanie Minor is director of NPO Centric, where she advances the work of nonprofits through capacity building and technical assistance.
+Stephanie Minor is executive consultant of NPO Centric in Palm Desert, California, where she advances the work of nonprofits through capacity-building and technical assistance.
 Stephanie is an award-winning veteran fundraising professional, nonprofit executive and strategic development coach whose proven fundraising strategies have won big grants and gifts for impactful nonprofit causes.
 Through her many publications and online courses, she teaches nonprofit leaders, fundraisers and founders the best practices from her career in leading and raising millions of dollars for nonprofits.